Applied Mathematics I

 E. Graph straight lines and apply the concept of linear slope in problems from technology.

-F. Understand radical expressions and solve quadratic equations.
+F. Manipulate radical expressions and solve quadratic equations.

 G. Apply the concepts of ratio, proportion, and variation.